MCAPro2015/OpenMP_MCA_Project/README.md

 The libopenmp-OpenUH consists of mapping OpenMP runtime library onto MCA APIs, within the OpenUH compiler.

-The folder on 'Papers' consists of publications on this project, so far.
+Current list of publications on this work is available in the 'Papers' folder.